Introduction

 1. Default/ intimation notices to the borrower

-- An intimation notice (“Intimation Notice”) will be served on the borrower(s) at the address as mentioned in the Gold Loan Application Form or any such subsequent change in address, as may be intimated to Bajaj Finance Limited by the borrower(s), minimum 15 days before the scheduled repayment due date.
+An intimation notice will be served on the borrowers at the address as mentioned in the Gold Loan Application Form.
+Any such subsequent change in address, should be intimated to Bajaj Finance Limited by the borrowers, minimum 15 days before the scheduled repayment due date.
+The 1st Default Notice is sent after a minimum of 15 days of default from the scheduled repayment date.

-Note: For all notices sent by Bajaj Finance Limited through RPAD/Courier, in case the acknowledgment is not received or the postal authority does not return RPAD postal envelope, it will be assumed that the notice is deemed to be served on the addressee within 4 (four) days from the date of dispatch.
+Note: For all notices sent by Bajaj Finance Limited through RPAD / courier, in case the acknowledgement is not received, or the postal authority does not return RPAD postal envelope, it will be assumed that the notice is deemed to be served on the addressee within 4 (four) days from the date of dispatch.

 2. Pre-auction intimation notice to the borrower